-The traps described below are divided into three categories based 1 upon the causing event: hardware-based events in category 1, asynchronous software events in category 2, and specifically ł called (synchronous) software events in category 3.
+The traps described below are divided into three categories based upon the causing event: hardware-based events in category 1, asynchronous software events in category 2, and specifically called (synchronous) software events in category 3.

 Before a task can handle a trap, the task must have a TSW in which the appropriate trap bits are set.
-If the trap bit in the TSW enabled, execution control is transferred to the is user-written trap-handling routine when that fault condition occurs.
-(If the trap bit is disabled, execution control is to the default OS/32 trap-handling routine transferred as previously explained in Section 3.3.)
+If the trap bit in the TSW is enabled, execution control is transferred to the user-written trap-handling routine when that fault condition occurs.
+(If the trap bit is disabled, execution control is transferred to the default OS/32 trap-handling routine as previously explained in Section 3.3.)

-events (hardware) include arithmetic, data 1 Category 1 format/alignment, power restoration, illegal instruction and ł memory access faults.
-These events are recognized by the OS, which then passes control by performing a TSW swap.
-The TSW is removed from the TCB at the time of the fault and is saved in the ł UDLs at an old TSW save area.
-The location portion of the old 1 ł TSW is updated to point to the next executable instruction.
+Category 1 events (hardware) include arithmetic, data format/alignment, power restoration, illegal instruction and memory access faults.
+These events are recognized by the operating system, which then passes control by performing a TSW swap.
+The TSW is removed from the TCB at the time of the fault and is saved in the UDL at an old TSW save area.
+The location portion of the old TSW is updated to point to the next executable instruction.

-ł After successfully saving the old TSW, the OS fetches a new TSW from the user's UDL.
-The location specified by the new TSW is ł the entry point to the appropriate trap service routine.
-The ł effect of this is a forced branch into a subroutine that handles 8 the special conditions represented by the fault.
-These traps are 1 more fully described in Sections 3.5.1 through 3.5.5.
-8
+After successfully saving the old TSW, the operating system fetches a new TSW from the user's UDL.
+The location specified by the new TSW is the entry point to the appropriate trap service routine.
+The effect of this is a forced branch into a subroutine that handles the special conditions represented by the fault.
+These traps are more fully described in Sections 3.5.1 through 3.5.5.

-The second category consists of asynchronous software events, 10 known as task queue service events.
-Unlike the specific events 1 described above, software-based traps are handled by a single trap service routine, referred to as the task queue service 5 routine, and a data structure referred to as a task queue.
-1
+The second category consists of asynchronous software events, known as task queue service events.
+Unlike the specific events described above, software-based traps are handled by a single trap service routine, referred to as the task queue service routine, and a data structure referred to as a task queue.
 Task-handled traps use the data structures and procedures previously discussed.
 The task queue is added as an information transfer mechanism.
 Task queue service is fully described in Section 3.5.6.

 The third category of task-handled traps are user-defined traps.
 User-defined traps allow the assembly programmer to insert in the program coding specific SVC14 calls to a trap routine.
 When the SVC14 is encountered, the user is trapped to the SVC14 trap handler exactly as described in the category 1 traps.
-This mechanism is frequently used as a debugging aid for Perkin-Elmer debugging packages.
+This mechanism is frequently used as a debugging aid in debugging packages.
 User-defined traps are more fully described in Section 3.5.7.